Assumption Transactions in Texas

 The assumability issue is relevant only in determining whether or not the lender will allow formal substitution of one borrower for another.
 In other words, will the lender let the original borrower off the hook for the debt and substitute the name of the buyer as the new borrower?
 The answer is usually (but not always) no. Lenders usually want a new buyer to either (1) apply, qualify, and pay fees to assume the existing loan or (2) get a new loan.
 That is the nature of the lending business.

-Reminder: a title transfer by general or special warranty deed does not relieve the original borrower from responsibility to pay the existing note (since the seller has not been released) nor does it create an obligation on the part of the buyer directly to the lender.
+A title transfer by general or special warranty deed does not relieve the original borrower from responsibility to pay the existing note (since the seller has not been released) nor does it create an obligation on the part of the buyer directly to the lender.
 A typical deed transfers title—that’s all.

 If the lender is involved in the assumption, one can expect that a formal assumption agreement will be part of the required documentation.